 The two major costs in mining Bitcoin are electricity and equipment costs, I.e. the ASIC miner costs.
 If you live somewhere with cheap electricity this puts you at an advantage.

-In fact, this is why Bitcoin mining is common in China, which has cheap hydroelectric power, as well as in Venezuela, with its cheap, state-subsidized electricity.
+This is why Bitcoin mining moved from China to countries like Kazakhstan and Venezuela, with its cheap, state-subsidized electricity.
 University dorm room mining, where electricity is a fixed cost per semester, is also increasingly a thorn in university housing budgets.

 The other cost, the ASIC miner, is nothing to dismiss.
 A top of the line miner can cost anywhere between $1,000 and $3,000.
 Again, the small guy who is buying a handful of miners (or just one) is at a big disadvantage to the large mining farms getting a discount by buying in bulk.